kaldi-asr/kaldi/egs/README.txt

     get the same data using combinations of other catalog numbers, but this is the one we used).

+ tidigits: The TI Digits database, available from the LDC (catalog number LDC93S10).
+   This is one of the oldest speech databases; it consists of a bunch of speakers saying digit strings.
+It's not considered a "real" task any more, but can be useful for demos, tutorials, and the like.

  yesno: This is a simple recipe with some data consisting of a single person saying the words "yes" and "no", that can be downloaded from the Kaldi website.
    It's a very easy task, but useful for checking that the scripts run, or if